-These healthy Zucchini Chocolate Chip Cookies may not be the prettiest cookies around, but they definitely make up for their looks in taste!
-The cinnamon, brown sugar, milk chocolate and zucchini are a perfect blend, creating the ultimate soft cookie that's cake-like in texture.
+These healthy Healthy Chocolate Chip Zucchini Drop Cookies may not be the prettiest cookies around, but they definitely make up for their looks in taste!
+The cinnamon, brown sugar, milk chocolate, and zucchini are a perfect blend of flavors, culminating in the ultimate soft cookie that's cake-like in texture.

 Jump to: